 Education Secretary Betsy DeVos has proposed new policies regarding sexual misconduct on college campuses.
-These proposal would bolster the rights of students accused of assault, harassment, or rape, while limiting liability for colleges and universities.
+This proposal would bolster the rights of students accused of assault, harassment, or rape, while limiting liability for colleges and universities.
 These changes also urge schools to provide more support for victims.

 The New York Times obtained DeVos’s proposal, which narrows the definition of sexual harassment and only holds schools accountable for formal complaints that have been filed with the proper authorities and for conduct alleged to have occurred on their campuses.
 The proposal would also establish a higher legal standard when determining if a school improperly addressed student complaints.

-The new rules come a at time when major universities like Ohio State University, the University of Southern California, and Michigan State University are still dealing with allegations that members of their faculty and staff have perpetrated serious sexual misconduct.
+The new rules come at a time when major universities like Ohio State University, the University of Southern California, and Michigan State University are still dealing with allegations that members of their faculty and staff have perpetrated serious sexual misconduct.
 Higher-education administrators have claimed for years that Obama-era rules have forced then to be burdened by bureaucratic mandates that had little to do with assault or harassment.
 Meanwhile, men’s rights groups argue that the accused have little recourse.

 Know Your IX, an advocacy group dedicated to ending sexual violence in schools, slammed the proposed guidelines for what it feared would be a setback to victims’ rights.
 Sage Carson, a Know Your IX manager, said “The Trump Administration’s proposed rules have one clear goal: to let schools off the hook for covering up rape and sexual harassment.
 These draft rules would enable systematic sexual assault at schools like Ohio State and Michigan State … while letting schools avoid liability by deterring reports of sexual assault.”
 The Trump administration’s new rules will have the force of law and can go into effect without being approved by Congress.